Savings Rate Calculator

 What is a Savings Rate Calculator?

-A Savings Rate Calculator helps individuals determine what percentage of their income they are saving and projects their wealth growth over time.
+A Savings Rate Calculator helps you determine what percentage of your income you are saving and projects your wealth growth over time.
 It factors in monthly income, monthly savings, current savings, expected returns, and a projection period to estimate future balances and the time to financial independence.

 Why is my 'Savings Rate' important?

-Your 'Savings Rate' is crucial because it directly correlates with how quickly you can achieve financial goals, including retirement.
-A higher savings rate means you're accumulating wealth faster, reducing your reliance on future income, and accelerating your path to financial independence.
+Your savings rate directly correlates with how quickly you can achieve financial goals, including retirement.
+A higher savings rate means you're accumulating wealth faster and accelerating your path to financial independence.
+A 24% savings rate, for example, is well above the recommended 20% minimum.

 What does 'Years to FI' mean?

 'Years to FI' stands for 'Years to Financial Independence.'
-It estimates how long it will take to accumulate 25 times your annual expenses, a common benchmark for financial independence, where your investments can theoretically cover your living costs without needing to work.
+It estimates how long it will take to accumulate 25 times your annual expenses, a common benchmark for financial independence, where your investments can theoretically cover your living costs indefinitely.

 How does the 'Projected Balance' account for interest?